yohannes911/select2/doc/select2.md

 The following lemma is applicable beacuse if (indirectly) both thread is  selected at some point in time, then (1) both thread is active and (2) already executed the checks.
 Hence the lemma conditions are true.

-**at least one selected** this formally means:

-1. If the other thread is not active during this thread's execution, then this thread will be selected.
-1. If two threads are active at any point in time then one of them them will be selected: 'if not this then that'

-The 1. is evident.
-Otherwise if the threads run in parallel, and one of them is not selected, then:
+**at least one selected**: The first case is evident, ie. when only one thread is active, then obviously it will be selected.
+Otherwise if the threads run in parallel and one of them is not selected, then:

-* if the not selected thread exits at section 3.1, it means that the other one is active, it is the token owner and will be selected in section 4.2
+* if the non-selected thread exits at section 3.1, it means that the other one is active, it is the token owner and will be selected in section 4.2
-* if the thread exits at section 4.1, it means that it was the token owner, but lost its ownership, hence the other thread is selected.
+* if the non-selected thread exits at section 4.1, it means that it was the token owner, but lost its ownership, hence the other thread is selected.

 **Lemma: If two threads run in parallel than one of the threads detects that the other is active in section 3.
 Formally:**